 Posts from ‘Muscle Cars’

-Note: This article is reprinted from the October 2016 issue of Collectible Automobile magazine
+Note: The following story was excerpted from the December 2016 issue of Collectible Automobile magazine

 Collector cars can turn up in odd places.
 A 1925 Bugatti was found at the bottom of a Swiss lake.
 A 1957 Plymouth was buried in a time capsule in Oklahoma.
 The elements took their toll on both.